-As a matter of fact, in the region close to the Italian border, people still speak also Italian, there are Italian school and a short look at the cities’ architecture and a quick peek in local pots and pans leave no doubt about some close Italian connection.
+As a matter of fact, in the region close to the Italian border, people still speak also Italian, there are Italian schools and a short look at the cities’ architecture and a quick peek into local pots and pans leave no doubt about some close Italian connection.

 And Then Came Tomislav